dzastsed/yakuza-save-conv/README.md

 ## Conclusion
 Writing this tool was a fun experience.
 I learned how to make TKInter GUI,  but, most importantly, learned how to make code less "spaghetti".
 This is also not the end for this tool!
 I intend to eventually add support for other titles, and fix up issues mentioned before.
 Eventually I also plan to combine it with another tool I made a while back which allows importing saves to steam cloud save folders.

+## Credits
+Timo654 - for his sample conversion code and knowledge about yakuza overall.